Atlantic City Q1 casino earnings down nearly 12 percent

 ATLANTIC CITY, N.J.
-(AP) — Atlantic City’s seven casinos all remained profitable during the first quarter of this year, but those profits are shrinking even as two competitors prepare to join the market.
+(AP) — Atlantic City’s seven casinos all remained profitable during the first quarter of this year, but those profits are shrinking even as two new competitors prepare to join the market.

 Figures released Tuesday by the state Casino Control Commission show Atlantic City’s casinos posted a gross operating profit of $123.6 million, down 11.7 percent from the first three months of 2017.